 What Causes the 2000 Network Error?

 If the error can’t be blamed on Twitch servers, then it has to be something with your browser setup.
-One of the most common causes for the problem has to be the sheer abundance of browsing cookies on your computer.
+One of the most common causes of the problem has to be the sheer abundance of browsing cookies on your computer.
 Deleting them all should solve the problem.

 Another common issue is having an antivirus which blocks all Twitch links for some reason.
 This often occurs with free antivirus tools such as Avast, AVG, etc. You can add exceptions for Twitch easily in any antivirus.